ZacharieGignac/roomos-macros-extension/README.md

 ### xAPI IntelliSense, Help, and Stubs (Experimental)

 These features use the public RoomOS xAPI schema to enhance editing.
-Behavior may change while we iterate.
-Schema source: `https://roomos.cisco.com/api/schema/latest`.
+Behavior may change.

 - Completion
   - Suggestions auto‑popup as you type after `xapi.` and segments like `Command`, `Status`, etc.
   - Rich schema details (description, params) show when you explicitly invoke completion (press Ctrl+Space).
-While typing, the list stays quiet (no big docs pane).
   - Works in `codecfs:` JavaScript/TypeScript files.

 - Help panel